nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

      put into the cache and might be available for the next page rendering (Default: 2000)
    * _cacheTTLSec_: The timeout in seconds for cached SSR HTML (Default: 300)
    * _inlineStyles_: Inline the App's CSS to avoid sudden layout shifts after loading the initial HTML (Default: true)
+ * _addDemoPages_: Add some demo pages if the configuration storage is empty (Default: true)

 ## Browser support